 What are the different types of sexual stimulants?

-- Clitoral, G-spot, and Nipple – These are generally designed to heighten sensitivity by increasing blood flow, which awakens nerve endings.
+- Clitoral, G-spot, and Nipple – Clitoral, G-spot and nipple stimulants are generally designed to heighten sensitivity by increasing blood flow, which awakens nerve endings.
 (Clitoral stimulants can also be used on the nipples or penis for an added sensation!)

-- Oral sex enhancers – These usually create a tingling, cooling or warming sensation in the mouth of the person giving oral sex to give their partner for more pleasure.
+- Oral sex enhancers – Oral sex aids and enhancers usually create a tingling, cooling or warming sensation in the mouth of the person giving oral sex to give their partner for more pleasure.

-- Tighteners – Designed to shrink the space inside the vagina so that people feel more friction during penetration.
+- Tighteners – Vaginal enhancers and tighteners are designed to shrink the space inside the vagina so that people feel more friction during penetration.
+However, they often dry-out or irritate the vagina.
+We would recommend using a Kegel and pelvic floor exerciser, which is a great alternative to tightening the vagina.

-- Desensitizers - Most often used to reduce the sensitivity of a man’s erection, so he doesn’t climax sooner than he would like to.
+- Desensitizers - Most often used to reduce the sensitivity of a man’s erection, a penis desensitizer is used so he doesn’t climax sooner than he would like to.
+Anal densitizers can assist with the comfort of anal sex and penetration.
+However, this prevents your body from telling your brain, "This hurts."

 Why do people use a sexual stimulant on the clitoris or penis?